cindyodike/alx-system_engineering-devops/README.md

-Delete the directory my_first_directory that is in the /tmp directory
+Create a script that switches the current user to the user betty